CyberGen49/CyberFilesRewrite/README.md

 * `minPercent`: Video progress will only be saved once the user is this far into a video, as a percentage.
 For example, when set to 10, progress will start saving 2 minutes into a 20 minute video.
 * `maxPercent`: Video progress will stop saving after the user is this far into a video.
 Functions the same as `minPercent`.
 * `expire`: The time, in hours, after which a video's saved progress can't be resumed anymore.
+* `prompt`: If `true`, the user will be given the option to resume or not.
+If `false`, the video will be resumed automatically, and the user will see a toast notification about it.

 #### `theme`
 Type: `string`